 Homemade White Bread

-If you’ve never baked bread, this homemade white bread is a great place to start.
-This simple recipe yields a soft, tender loaf perfect for sandwiches and toast.
+If you’ve never baked yeast bread, this homemade white bread recipe is a great place to start.
 While you can use measuring cups, I highly recommend a kitchen scale for the best results.

-One of my favorite tools for mixing dough is a Danish dough whisk.
-I bought one on a whim at Christmas, thinking it would collect dust in a drawer, but I was wrong—it’s surprisingly helpful!
-It makes mixing any dough easier, from bread (including sourdough) to cookies.
+One of my favourite tools for mixing dough is a Danish dough whisk.
+I bought one on a whim, thinking it would collect dust in a drawer, but I was wrong—it’s surprisingly helpful.
+It makes mixing any dough easier, from bread to cookies.

 Jump to: